Pomax/Claude-VS-Code-Extension-patches/README.md

 ### How many tokens will that cost me?

-If that's your concern, why the hell are you paying Anthropic instead of someone like DeepSeek, or better yet, running a local LLM?
+You don't care.
+If you did, you wouldn't be paying Anthropic to use Claude.

 ## What got improved: